allegro/turnilo/docs/configuration-datacubes.md

 **description** (markdown)

-The description of the data cube in markdown format.
+The description of the data cube in Markdown format.
 Description is shown on home page.
 If description contains horizontal line (markdown: ` --- `) it will split description and later part will be visible after clicking "Show more" button on UI.